Please note: Applicants will be able to submit an accommodation application once they have received an email from us

 Once you have been offered a place to study at Harper Adams (conditional or unconditional), have accepted this offer on UCAS and put us as your first choice you will be able to apply for halls of residence.

 We make every effort to offer on-campus residence to all undergraduate students in their first year of study.
-Online applications open in April and we will invite students to apply.
+Online applications open by end of April and we will invite students to apply, via email.
 This will be done in batches linked to the date when you accepted the offer on UCAS.

 It is very important that we have your most up-to-date email address, one which you will be able to access once you leave school and we would advise you to use an email address that is not linked to the institution you are currently registered with.
 To change email address, please contact our Admissions department so that they can update your record and inform us of this change, otherwise you will not be able to receive emails from us.

-Should you not be available to complete your application after the launch, please ask a family member or friend to complete it on your behalf.
-You will need to ensure that they have access to your email account so that they can access the verification email, as well as the applicant number and your accommodation preference list.
+Should you not be available to complete your application after you have received your invite, please ask a family member or friend to complete it on your behalf.
+You will need to ensure that they have access to the step-by-step guide, as well as the student applicant number and your accommodation preference list.

 The Accommodation Office is unable to accept an accommodation application from conditional insurance applicants.
-However, should your decision/offer change, the Accommodation Office will contact you within 10 working days of the new offer/decision with further information on the accommodation application process and details on how to submit an online application.
+However, should your decision/offer change, the Accommodation Office will contact you soon after the new offer/decision with further information on the accommodation application process and details on how to submit an online application.